Bobay-Ochman/ConSpeciFix/README.md

 ## Functionality

-There are four variants of the current conspecifix process.
+There are three variants of the current conspecifix process.
 They are:

-- [**Folder Comparison:**](https://github.com/Bobay-Ochman/ConSpeciFix/tree/master/folderCompare) for use on a single folder of genomes to determine if they are all the same species.
+- [**Analyze Your Own Genomes:**](https://github.com/Bobay-Ochman/ConSpeciFix/tree/master/personalCompare) for use on a single folder of genomes to determine if they are all the same species.
-- [**Database Building:**](https://github.com/Bobay-Ochman/ConSpeciFix/tree/master/scripts) used to build a large database of genomes.
-Downloads, compares, and produces results for several species.
+- [**Database Mining:**](https://github.com/Bobay-Ochman/ConSpeciFix/tree/master/database) used to build a large database of genomes.
+Initiates downloads and comparisons, producing results for several species.
 - [**Web-based Database Comparison:**](https://github.com/Bobay-Ochman/ConSpeciFix/tree/master/web) A light-weight database comparison method designed for use in our website at www.conspecifix.com
-- [**TACC:**](https://github.com/Bobay-Ochman/ConSpeciFix/tree/master/TACC) Some scripts for variants on compute clusters in the Texas Advanced Computing Center

 These are all found in their respective folders with respective README files to describe specific functions.